What does it mean to annotate an image?

 What are the different types of image annotation?

-In order to create a novel labeled dataset, data scientists and ML engineers have the choice between a variety of annotation types.
+To create a novel labeled dataset for use in computer vision projects, data scientists and ML engineers have the choice between a variety of annotation types they can apply to images.
+Researchers will use an image markup tool to help with the actual labeling.
 Let’s compare and summarize the three common annotation types within computer vision: 1) classification 2) object detection and 3) image segmentation.

-With whole-image classification, the goal is to simply identify which objects and other properties exist in an image.
+With whole-image classification, the goal is to simply identify which objects and other properties exist in an image without localizing them within the image.

-With image object detection, you go one step further to find the position (bounding boxes) of individual objects.
+With image object detection, you go one step further to find the position (established by using bounding boxes) of individual objects within the image.

 With image segmentation, the goal is to recognize and understand what's in the image at the pixel level.
-Every pixel in an image belongs to at least one class, as opposed to object detection where the bounding boxes of objects can overlap.
+Every pixel in an image is assigned to at least one class, as opposed to object detection, where the bounding boxes of objects can overlap.
+This is also known as semantic segmentation.

 Different types of image annotation

-Whole image classification provides a broad categorization on an image and is a step up from unsupervised learning as it associates an entire image with just one label.
-A distinct benefit it is by far the easiest and quickest to annotate out of the other common options.
+Whole image classification provides a broad categorization of an image and is a step up from unsupervised learning as it associates an entire image with just one label.
+A distinct benefit is that it is by far the easiest and quickest to annotate out of the other common options.
 Whole-image classification is also a good option for abstract information such as scene detection and time of day.

-Bounding boxes, on the other hand, are the standard for most object detection use cases and requires a higher level of granularity than whole-image classification.
-Bounding boxes provide a balance between quick annotation speed and targeting items of interest.
+Bounding boxes, on the other hand, are the standard for most object detection use cases and require a higher level of granularity than whole-image classification.
+They provide a balance between quick annotation speed and targeting items of interest.

-Once the annotators are trained on how to annotate the data, they will begin annotating hundreds or thousands of images on a training data platform dedicated to image annotation.
-A training data platform is software that is designed to have all the necessary tools for the desired type of annotation and is commonly equipped with multiple tools which allow you to outline complex shapes for image annotation.
+Once the annotators are trained on proper data annotation procedures for the project, they will begin annotating hundreds or thousands of images on a training data platform dedicated to image annotation.
+A training data platform is software designed to have all the necessary tools for annotating images.
+Such software is commonly equipped with multiple image annotation tools which allow you to perform all the tasks mentioned above, from image classification to advanced semantic segmentation.

 In addition, training data platforms typically include additional features that specifically help optimize your image annotation projects which include: